leptonation/BBB_MPU9250/README.md

 Most of the code and concepts are ported from https://github.com/kriswiner/MPU-9250, which is for Arduino using I2C and AUX I2C ByPass Mode for magnetometer to show up in I2C Bus.

-When processor using SPI to talk with MPU, ByPass Mode using I2C to communicate with magnetometer is not possible.
+When processor using SPI to talk with MPU, setting ByPass Mode in MPU and let processor to use I2C to communicate with magnetometer is not possible.
 In this case MPU9250 need to enable Master mode and using slave register to communicate with magnetometer.
 This project, hopefully, provide a demostration how to do it.